nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 ## 2.1.2-beta ##
  - Renamed metadata 'Record Class' to 'Record Category'
  - Updated guidance on request headers for the retrieval read interaction
+ - Updated guidance on use of CareConnect GET Binary API for unstructured retrieval

 ## 2.1.1-beta ##
  - Updated guidance on usage of SNOMED CT concepts in FHIR value sets